Updated: Feb 2, 2022

 Regardless, we should not have significant problems with the huge number of dead Assyrians.
 It would certainly explain why Sennacherib would suddenly recall his armies to Nineveh while in the middle of a major campaign.

-If the people in your class aren't interested in getting too far into the historical weeds, then that information is just for your personal edification!
+If the people in your group aren't interested in getting too far into the historical weeds, then that information is just for your personal edification!

 Part 1: The Request (Isaiah 37:14-20)